JaMo42/window_manager/doc/CONFIG.md

 - `unsnap_or_center` If the focused window is snapped, un-snap it, restoring it to it's position before it was last snapped.
 If it is not snapped, center it.

+## Height values

+A height value can be either `<number>` or `+<number>`, the former specifying a abosulte value and the letter a value that's added on the font-size of the element.
+If the number for the absolute value is 0, the height of the font is used.

 ## Color elements

+- Window border colors

   - `Focused` the focused window

+  - `FocusedText` respective text color

   - `Normal` un-focused windows

+  - `NormalText` respective text color

   - `Urgent` windows that demand attention

+  - `UrgentText` respective text color

-- `Select` the pending windows during window switching
+  - `Selected` the pending windows during window switching

+  - `SelectedText` respective text color

+- `CloseButton` default color of the close button

+- `CloseButtonHovered` color of the close button when the mouse is above it

 - `Background` the desktop background (use an external program like `feh` to set a background image)